 I work with students on courses in church history, doctrine, and ethics.
 I also provide thesis supervision, with recent topics including representations of disability in medieval saints’ lives, the spiritualities of Thérèse of Lisieux (d.
 1897) and Teresa of Calcutta (d.
 1997), and the career of Hildegard of Bingen (d.
 1179).

 As a student, I read Theology at Oxford and Durham, before returning to Oxford for a doctoral studentship with the Arts and Humanities Research Council.
 Since 2014, I have been an Associate Fellow of the Higher Education Academy, UK.

-The study of theology has rarely been more important than it is today, offering unparalleled opportunities to examine the roots and development of human cultures, as well as the causes and transformative power of their historical encounters.
+The study of theology has rarely been more important than it is today, offering unparalleled opportunities to examine the roots and development of human cultures, as well as the causes and transformative effects of their historical encounters.

-I have published on the devotional writings of a thirteenth-century Cistercian abbot, Stephen of Sawley, and recently, I have been working with colleagues in Social Theology and Ritual Studies to offer theological responses to Restorative Justice, with contributions on narratives of victimhood and satisfaction theory.
+More generally, my interests range widely across the history, theology and philosophy of Christianity and its interactions with other religious traditions and secular society.
+Recently, I have been working with colleagues in Social Theology and Ritual Studies as Co-Investigator on a project offering theological responses to Restorative Justice, with contributions on narratives of victimhood and satisfaction theory.